Submission Deadline: September 25, 2019

-Individuals or groups in ACSA member schools whose activities have clearly been identified with architectural education in ACSA full-member schools are eligible.
+Persons or groups in ACSA member schools whose activities have clearly been identified with architectural education in ACSA full-member and candidate-member schools are eligible.
 The achievement must have been accomplished during the period of appointment.
-Any faculty member, administrator, or student at an ACSA full-member school may nominate a candidate for the ACSA Diversity Achievement Award.
+Any faculty member, administrator, or student at an ACSA full-member and candidate-member school may nominate a candidate for the ACSA Diversity Achievement Award.
+Junior faculty and upper administration are encouraged to work together to submit to this award.
 Projects that have previously been recognized by ACSA will not be considered.

 All materials are to be submitted through the online system by the nominator or nominee; once the nomination is finalized all parties will receive a confirmation email.
 The résumé and supporting letters are best uploaded as PDF documents.
 The supporting material (portfolio) must not exceed a total of 20, 8.5x11 pages and be submitted in PDF format.
-All material must be submitted by September 18, 2013 at 5:00 pm ET, online at www.acsa-arch.org and the submitter will need to log into the ACSA website in order to submit.
+All material must be submitted by September 25, 2019 at 5:00 pm EDT, online at www.acsa-arch.org and the submitter will need to log into the ACSA website in order to submit.
 Previous recipients are ineligible for this award.

 Each submission shall contain the following information:

 - Nomination Information, completed online during submission (www.acsa-arch.org);